Vyral/angelia-black-recruiting/_posts/2019-07-23-elevate-your-success-and-growth-by-joining-a-mastermind.md

 {% include pullquote.html %}

-It goes without saying that a mastermind group is a great source of **networking** and it creates opportunities for outside introductions as well, so you can continue to strengthen your reputation as a leading expert in your market.&nbsp;
+A mastermind group is a great source of **networking** and it creates opportunities for outside introductions as well, so you can continue to strengthen your reputation as a leading expert in your market.&nbsp;

 Furthermore, a mastermind group will **not only promote growth in your contacts and your business, but in you as an individual.** If you’re wanting to take your business to a new level, being a member of a mastermind group will open your eyes to new systems, strategies, and people.&nbsp;